 Questionnaires or surveys that are delivered by email to a specified population are a great technique for gathering data.

 These should be brief and shouldn’t require the recipient to do a lot of work.
 It is a good idea to get them integrated inside the email itself, allowing the recipient to respond without even leaving it to visit another page.
+The best way to start is with some ready made survey templates.

 You can spot minor concerns before they become major ones by keeping an eye on your social media channels and conversations about your business on other people’s platforms.
 Customers anticipate your presence on popular channels like Facebook, Instagram, TikTok, etc. Companies are even perceived more favorably by 59% of consumers if they reply to customer concerns on social media.